pitosalas/cleancont/output/2022-03-17-git-good-8211-the-magic-of-keeping-a-clean-git-history-blog-simplabs.md

 ---
 title: "Git Good – The magic of keeping a clean Git history | Blog | simplabs"
-subtitle: "[ Git Good – The magic of keeping a clean Git history | Blog | simplabs](https://simplabs.com/blog/2..."
+subtitle: "Git Good – The magic of keeping a clean Git history | Blog | simplabs"
 category: "55"
 tags: ["1134", "1135"]
 date: "2022-03-17"